 One of the best ways to deal with fear-based problem barking is to work with a behaviorist who can help to desensitize your dog to the object of their fear.

-Like fear, anxiety and separation anxiety can both drive a Havanese to bark problematically.
+Like fear, separation anxiety can drive a Havanese to bark problematically.
 One of the best solutions in this situation is to work with a behaviorist to help your dog overcome their fears so that they no longer feel compelled to bark.

 Small Dog Syndrome

-The Havanese may not be a small and yappy toy dogs, but they can still suffer from small dog syndrome.
-Small dog syndrome is when small dogs get so coddled by their owners that they begin to feel that they “wear the pants” in the relationship.
+The Havanese may not be small and yappy toy dog toy dogs, but they can still suffer from small dog syndrome.
+Small dog syndrome is when small dogs get so coddled by their owners that they begin to feel they are in charge of the relationship.

 For example, a dog that is always catered to when they bark knows that you will respond to their bark, and so, they continue to bark when you are at work because they believe that you will come running.

-You should only tackle problem barking caused by small dog syndrome with the help of an experienced animal trainer.
-You can, however, help yourself by treating your small dog the same way that you would treat a big dog!
+It would help if you only tackled the problem of barking caused by small dog syndrome with the help of an experienced animal trainer.
+However, you can help yourself by treating your small dog the same way you would treat a big dog!